 Litigation privilege: in an action concerning the defendant’s entitlement to deferred consideration following the sale of a business, the defendant failed to establish that reports made by a bank and an accountant in the months preceding the litigation were protected from disclosure by litigation privilege.
 The defendant failed to establish that litigation with the claimant was reasonably contemplated or anticipated at the relevant time and that the dominant purpose of the reports was the litigation that followed (Starbev GP Ltd v Interbrew Central European Holding BV)…

-If you are registered and logged in to the site, click on the link below to read the rest of the Mills & Reeve briefing.
-If not, please register or sign in with your details below.
+Click on the link below to read the rest of the Mills & Reeve briefing.

 News from The Lawyer

 The trend for unbundling legal work is advancing through the law firm ranks but there is still resistance in some quarters - namely in-house.
 We asked why